b-e-p/bep/README.md

 Bep relies only on the python standard library and supports python >= 2.7.

-If you want to install Bep system-wide:
+If you want to install Bep system-wide (the not recommended way):

 `python setup.py install`

-Alternatively, if you don't have root access and just want to install Bep locally under your user:
+Alternatively, if you don't have root access and just want to install Bep locally under your user (the recommended way):

 `python setup.py install --user`